-Constantly be on the look-out for people who have the potential to make good sales people, even if a position is not currently available.
+Constantly be on the look-out for people who have the potential to make good salespeople, even if a position is not currently available.
 Happy, friendly, approachable people should top your Most-Wanted list, because job skills can be taught but personality and attitude cannot.
-Other qualities include, honesty, hard worker, enthusiasm, and an ability to show initiative and be self-motivated.
+Other qualities include honesty, hard working, enthusiasm, and an ability to show initiative and be self-motivated.

-Knowing the persons DISC behaviour type and combining that with establishing what each persons values are will allow you to know in advance which person will fit into your culture and your team.
+Knowing the person’s DISC behaviour type and combining that with establishing what each person’s values are will allow you to know in advance which person will fit into your culture and your team.
 Values are what drives an individual, these qualities and traits are extremely important to know these days as it is very expensive to make the wrong choice because you were uninformed.
-The best way to establish what each persons behaviours and values are is by having a Full DISC Combo report completed, which we have been doing for companies for many years.
-If you’d like more information about having one done for you or your team please call our office on 02 9994 8033.
+The best way to establish what each person’s behaviours and values are is by having a Full DISC Combo report completed, which we have been doing for companies for many years.
+If you’d like more information about having one done for you or your team please email us at [email protected].

 Your existing staff members are a good place to start looking for potential candidates.
 Include job advertisements in the pay packets of your employees or display in the staff room.
 The advantage of recruiting internally is that you don’t have to worry about whether they will fit into your club culture and way of doing business.

 “It is more expensive not to train your people and have them stay, than to train your people and have them leave”.
 Zig Ziglar